 - Don’t Forget About On-Page SEO – Don’t neglect the power of internal optimisation.
 Optimise your content for search engines, include semantic keywords, add compelling meta descriptions, meta titles and headings, include image alt tags, etc.

-- Earn Backlinks – Don’t forget about the power of backlinks – one of the most powerful ranking signals.
+- Earn Backlinks – Don’t forget about the power of backlinks and off-page SEO – one of the most powerful ranking signals.
 Use tools like OSE and BuzzSumo to identify link opportunities, conduct manual outreach and create content that attracts inbound links.
 Don’t buy or exchange links!

 - Demote Spammy Links – If you ever practised any spammy link building techniques or concerned about your current backlink profile, make sure that you carry out a thorough audit of your links and remove any that look alarming.